-As marketers we create and distribute promotional offers to drive traffic to our business, store and or/website clients – so what message really drives action?
+As advertisers we create and distribute promotional offers to drive traffic to our website clients – so what message really drives action?
 What is valued the most, a loyalty program, discounting, buy one get ones?
 How about FREE?

 Everyone likes a discount but FREE comes out ahead when strategizing long term impact.
 FREE not only drives consumers to take action quicker but FREE is a gift that keeps on giving.